Frequently Asked Questions

 Can I have a paid job in the U.S.?

 International students without work permits are allowed to work only on campus.
-For Pitzer, on-campus means on any of the Claremont Colleges, so you could work at Pitzer, or down in Pomona, or at the central library, as long as it is a non-work-study job.
+For Pitzer, on-campus means on any of the Claremont Colleges, so you could work at Pitzer, or down at Pomona College, or at the central library, as long as it is a non-work-study job.
 Most other jobs on campus are work-study funded and are limited to U.S. residents.
 In order to get paid for your work, you will also need to apply for a Social Security number.
 Contact the International Student Advisor for details.
-Almost all students use mobile phones on campus these days.
-We recommend getting a pre-paid mobile phone and plan while you are here.

 Will I have telephone and computer access?